Grants

 As well as the above Standard Grant Conditions, the Trust may set additional specific conditions as advised in writing in the grant approval letter.
 These may include a completion date, timing for progress reports, specific milestones to be achieved, and payment schedules.

-To satisfy the conditions for exemption from GST, Eucalypt Australia requires that Grantees agree to the Standard Grant Conditions as outlined above, by signing an Agreement form when submitting the first tax invoice.
+Eucalypt Australia requires that Grantees agree to the Standard Grant Conditions as outlined above, by signing an Agreement form when submitting the first tax invoice.

 Apply